 Technology SMEs are struggling to grow to their full potential in London and are looking to other hubs and cities to set up their businesses.

-Technology startups and SMEs are finding London difficult due to to high costs, lack of affordable office space and the skills gap.
+Technology startups and SMEs find London difficult to do business in due to to high costs, the lack of affordable office space and the skills gap.